teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The following rules apply to the _TokenSymbol_ table:

-* A token symbol with the `Terminal` flag set MUST NOT appear in the Token Symbol table after a token symbol without the `Terminal` flag set.
+* A token symbol with the `Terminal` flag set MUST NOT appear after a token symbol without the `Terminal` flag set.
 * A token symbol MUST NOT have both the `Terminal` and `GroupStart` flags set.
 * A token symbol with the `HasSpecialName` flag set MUST have a corresponding row in the _SpecialName_ table.